October 1, 2016

 The Alpabzug that we witnessed on Saturday was a small one in Kerns in Central Switzerland, with about 400 animals descending from higher pastures, including a few sheep or goats.
 I loved it!

-I put together a little video, it's worth watching: https://youtu.be/d9eEA8pznJY
+I put together a little video, it's worth watching HERE, or view at the end of this blog entry.

 Town Square in Kerns, Central Switzerland.
 Waiting for the cows to come down from alpine pastures